-I grew up with a love for animals, especially dogs and horses, and began taking riding lessons at age 8.
-After high school, I had the opportunity to attend and graduate from the Equine Institute in Kentucky, an educational program run by The Kentucky Horse Park.
-There I was exposed to “The Mustang Troop” program, which pairs inner-city youth with wild mustangs caught and trained in Nevada.
-I witnessed the transformation of troubled teens as they worked with horses and developed as a sense of responsibility, compassion, and self-esteem.
-Emily told me about her idea for Hope Lives Youth Ranch when my daughter began taking riding lessons from her in 2014.
-We quickly got involved and contributed to the use of our Appaloosa, Cezar, to the program.
-From my home in Champaign, I run two businesses, one begun in 2006 and one in 2016.
-I hope to bring my passion for horses, equestrian training, and belief in the power of equine-assisted mentoring to my position as a board member, along with my entrepreneurial spirit and experience.
+I grew up with a true love for animals, especially dogs and horses, and began taking riding lessons at age 8.
+After graduating high school, I had the opportunity to attend & graduate from the Kentucky Equine Institute in Lexington KY, an educational program run by The Kentucky Horse Park.
+There I was exposed to “The Mustang Troop”, which pairs inner-city youth with wild mustangs caught & green broke in Nevada.
+I witnessed the transformation of these kids as they worked with horses and developed a sense of responsibility, compassion, and self-esteem.
+Emily told me about her idea for Hope Lives Youth Ranch while my daughter was taking riding lessons from her in 2014.
+We quickly got involved & contributed the use of our Appaloosa, Cezar, to the program.
+I hope to bring my passion for animals & belief in the power of equine-assisted mentoring to my position as a board member, along with my entrepreneurial spirit and experience.

 Tiffani lives in Champaign with her husband David.
 Together they have two children, Isaac and Lauryn.